 In my first marketing job as a social media marketer, I needed large volumes of high-quality photography that I could use to grow Instagram accounts.
 The catch was it had to be as low cost as possible, preferably free.
 Usually the words high quality and free don't go together but I then found Unsplash.
 Unsplash was exactly what I had been looking for in terms of high quality, low cost photos that I could use.

 After using this in my social media role when I moved on to my next role as a digital marketer I ended up using Unsplash again for email marketing campaigns, social media ads and general website imagery.
 I slowly started to engage more with the community by creating collections of images such as construction for a PPE client and office photos for an HR client that anyone could find.
 I also started to follow a few people and like their images.

 After using Unsplash for around a year I thought it was time to give back to the community and post some of my own photos for others to use.
 I slowly started to edit and add some of my older photos and over time I kept seeing the views and downloads on my photos increase.
 This motivated me to keep adding more of my photos and once I had gone through all of my old photos, I went out to take some new photos.

-Watching my photo views and downloads increase was a great feeling as it felt I was giving back to the community who had given to me over the previous years.
-While it's hard to tell where the images I've uploaded are being used I occasionally do a reverse image search to see if they've been used across the web.
+Watching my photo views and downloads increase was a great feeling as I felt I was giving back to the community who had given to me over the previous years.
+While it's hard to tell where the images I've uploaded are being used (although it has become easier!)
+I occasionally do a reverse image search to see if they've been used across the web.
 It's nice to know that I can help people find and use great photos and at the same time be able to showcase my pictures.